-Agility classes for beginners to more experienced handlers will be held on Monday, Tuesday and Wednesday nights.
+Agility classes for beginners to more experienced handlers are held outdoors on weekday evenings, with occasional special weekend workshops.

-Email Sandy Moody at firstname.lastname@example.org if you want to be added to the class schedule.
+Email Sandy Moody at firstname.lastname@example.org to be added to the class schedule.

 We would like each class to have no more than 8 students max; preferably a couple less.
 So sign up early to secure your spot.